How to Buy Outdoor Lighting – Planning and Design Tips

-- One light?
-Your fixture should be approximately one-third the height of the door.
+- One fixture?
+Your light should be approximately one-third the height of the door.

-- Two lights flanking the front door?
-Your fixtures can be as little as 1/4 the height of the door.
+- Two fixtures flanking the front door?
+Your wall lights can be as little as 1/4 the height of the door.
 Go a bit larger if you have double front doors.

 - Remember – most consumers choose a light that is too small for their area, especially when it comes to porch lights and patio wall lights.
 Use the rules above as a guide.